Overview

 ## [10] "dep_6" "dep_7" "dep_8"

-With the select_tbl() function, you can summarize these responses to see how many respondents selected each answer option for every variable.
+Using the select_tbl() function, we can summarize participants’ responses to these items by showing how many respondents chose each answer option (i.e., value) for every variable.

 select_tbl(data = depressive, var_stem = "dep")